Turf Toe – How to Treat Diagnose, Treat and & Prevent the injury

 - Testing: In the initial test process, the doctor will study the range of motion and weight bearing ability of the affected area.
 They may compare the hurt toe to your healthy toe.

 - Imaging: This is usually only done if the doctor is convinced that the injury you are experiencing is turf toe.
-The doctor will then use X-rays or an MRI to study the inside of your foot, and determine the grade of severity for turf toe.
+The doctor will then use X-rays or an MRI to study the inside of your foot, and determine the grade of severity.

 When diagnosing your foot, doctors need to be thorough in order to rule out any other potential injuries.
 An inaccurate diagnosis could lead to ineffective and unsuccessful treatment, wasting a great deal of your time and money.
 Here are some other injuries that may cause foot pain similar to a sprained toe.